constellation-app/constellation/CoreInteractiveGraph/src/au/gov/asd/tac/constellation/graph/interaction/docs/add-and-selection-modes.md

 for rotating, and the right button for dragging and panning):

 <table class="table table-striped">
-<caption>Navigating the Graph in Selection Mode using the Mouse</caption>
 <colgroup>
 <col style="width: 50%" />
 <col style="width: 50%" />